geetanjalid009/geetanjalid009/README.md

 ## 🚀 About Me

-I have 6+ years of experience in Investment Research and Financial Analysis.

-After a career break due to health reasons, I transitioned into DevOps by building real-world projects and gaining hands-on experience in cloud and automation.

-I believe in learning by building and solving real problems.
+## About Me

+I’m a DevOps Engineer with 3 years of experience working with cloud infrastructure, automation, CI/CD, and containerized applications.

+My hands-on experience includes AWS, Terraform, Docker, Kubernetes, GitHub Actions, Linux, and monitoring tools such as Prometheus and Grafana.
+I’ve worked on deploying applications, automating infrastructure and releases, troubleshooting environment issues, and improving the reliability of deployments.

+I enjoy learning by building things, which is why I use GitHub to work on practical DevOps projects and experiment with different cloud and automation tools.

 ---